- Professor Christina Boswell

 In addition to my academic research, I have served as a consultant on immigration and asylum issues for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission, European Parliament, the OECD, and the Scottish Government.

-Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge University Press, forthcoming January 2018).
+Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge University Press, March 2018).

 The Political Uses of Expert Knowledge: Immigration Policy and Social Research (Cambridge University Press, 2009/2012).

 (with Andrew Geddes) Migration and Mobility in the European Union (Palgrave, 2011)

 (2018) with Mike Slaven, 'Why Symbolise Control?
 Irregular Migration to the UK and Symbolic Policy Making in the 1960s', Journal of Ethnic and Migration Studies, April (early online).

 (2017) with Katherine Smith, 'Rethinking Policy ‘Impact’: Four Models of Research-Policy Relations'.
 Palgrave Communications: The Future of Research Assessment (3), December.

 (2017) with James Hampshire, Ideas and Agency in Immigration Policy: A Discursive Institutionalist Approach.
 European Journal of Political Research (56:1), 133-150.